 Based on these factors, it is not anticipated that the proposed project would result in the exposure of a substantial number of people to objectionable odors from cannabis activities.
 Therefore, the proposed project would not result in a cumulatively considerable contribution to cumulative impacts related to odors.

 Further, the project has been designed to be consistent with the EIR prepared for the County's Cannabis Ordinance.
 As required by CEQA, the EIR specifically analyzed the potential cumulative environmental impacts of commercial cannabis activities as allowed under the County's Cannabis Ordinance.
-The EIR determined that in compliance with the standards in the Cannabis Ordinance and other applicable laws and regulations, that cumulative impacts from commercial cannabis activities would be less than significant.
-This is especially true relative to the environmental baseline of unregulated cannabis activity.
+The EIR determined that in compliance with the standards in the Cannabis Ordinance and other applicable laws and regulations, that cumulative impacts from commercial cannabis activities as especially true relative to the environmental baseline of unregulated cannabis activity.